jzzheng22/hlp21-project-group-3/doc/interface_meeting.md

 2. Sheet sends a `highlight` message to the selected component(s)
 3. The selected component(s) are highlighted using an interface function

-e.g. in Sheet:
+e.g. in Sheet we would send these messages:
-`BusWire.highlightComponent ListOfBusWireComponents`
-`Symbol.highlightComponent ListOfSymbolComponents`

-Probably easiest if we only highlight when the mouse is in the bounding box?
- - As in, we don't have a separate function for unhighlighting
+`BusWire.Highlight WireIdList`
+`Symbol.Highlight SymbolIdList`

- - Once the mouse is out of range, we stop sending 'True'
+*Option 1*: We only highlight when the mouse is in the bounding box with no separate message/interface function for unhighlighting.
+Once the mouse is out of range, we stop sending highlight messages and Symbol would know to stop rendering the previously highlighted symbols as highlighted.

- - Does that make sense???
- - We did discuss sending a message that says when mouse leaves an area: let me know if you still think this is a good idea
- - (Aaman Personal Opinion): I think it might be easier to send an unhighlight message to symbol and buswire - this would result in all the components being marked as unselected.
+ *Option 2*: Sending a message to highlight components as outlined above.
+Send an unhighlight message to symbol and buswire when we want to wipe everything clean - this would result in all the components being unhighlighted.
 When we send a highlight message, the relevant components would be set as selected - possibly through a property of symbol and buswire components.
+Unhighlight message would simply "unset" these properties.

+ **OVERALL**: According to Darrick Lau, option 2 seems more viable **although we can always confirm with TC**.

 ### Highlighting Ports
 Ports should become visible when mouse is hovering in range
- - Highlight message (called `Symbol.highlightPort portIdList`) sent to Symbol when in range even if not mouse click down
+ - Highlight message (called `Symbol.highlightPort symbolId`) sent to Symbol when in range of the pertinent symbol even if not mouse click down.
  - These need to highlight ports but not symbol - the highlighting for port (turning black) is different from the highlighting for symbols (turning green)

 ### Selecting Ports